Ezhava Siva: Consecration

-Until the early 20th century, Ezhavas and other lower castes were not allowed inside Hindu temples.
 During Sree Narayana Guru's wandering life he came upon Aruvippuram in 1888.
 He decided to build a place of worship open to all castes.
 He picked up a stone from near by Neyyar river and used it as an idol for the proposed temple and consecrated it.

 This act challenged Brahmin hegemony.
 When Brahmin priests questioned his right to do so, he replied famously that what he installed was an "Ezhava Siva".
 He further asked whether the universal power belonged to any caste.
 He set up other temples at Aluva, Vypin, Cherai and Moothakunnam.

 Legacy

 Narayana Guru's actions are widely acknowledged to have paved way for later movements by lower castes for temple entry, including the ‘Vaikom Satyagraha’.
 125th Anniversary of Aruvippuram installation was celebrated in 2013.